HL7/nhsn-dqm/input/pagecontent/use_cases.md

 The NHSN Bed Capacity measure allows for facilities to report real-time hospital bed capacity data electronically to CDC’s National Healthcare Safety Network (NHSN), enabling a jurisdictional capacity datastore and dashboard for viewing real-time occupancy information.
 The goal of this measure is to strengthen healthcare systems capacity by providing near real time insight into routine operations and especially during public health emergencies.

-The NHSN Bed Capacity use case is intended to follow the pattern of a [SANER](https://hl7.org/fhir/uv/saner/) measure, but there are currently incompatibilities between SANER and DEQM that the owning HL7 work groups have agreed to resolve, but have not yet implemented.
+The NHSN Bed Capacity use case is intended to follow the pattern of a [SANER](https://hl7.org/fhir/uv/saner/) measure, but there are currently incompatibilies between SANER and DEQM that the owning HL7 work groups have agreed to resolve, but have not yet implemented.
 Once SANER and DEQM are harmonized this IG will likely be updated to reflect that.

 ##### Background